I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 He has no experience running campaign organizations or understanding the mechanics of electioneering at any level, let alone the national level.

-If I were Clinton, I'd probably want to run against Trump.
+If I were Clinton, I'd probably want to run against Trump, except for one thing.

 If Donald Trump is the nominee, then it means the deck of American politics has been completely reshuffled.